DeclanChidlow/vale.rocks/src/posts/media-review-reasoning.md

 ---
 title: Media Review Reasoning
-description: A breakdown of the reasoning behind my reviews with particular emphasis on the five-point rating system and why I dislike it yet go along anyway.
+description: A breakdown of the reasoning behind my reviews with particular emphasis on the five-point and binary rating systems and why I dislike them yet go along anyway.
-og_description: How many stars equal good?
+og_description: How many stars equals good?
 pub_time: 2024-12-10
+mod_time: 2025-06-26
 section: Essay
 ---

 It has often been mused that writing is the key to proper thinking.
 Media, whether fiction or non-fiction, tends to prompt introspection and analysis.
 Failure to write about, or at the very least mentally categorise, media consumption feels almost a waste.

-Reviewing also creates something that you can point to when friends ask, "Should I watch _x_?", and something tangible to walk away with and reference back to.
+Reviewing also creates something that you can point to when friends ask, 'Should I watch _X_?' and something tangible to walk away with and reference back to.

 ## Star Scale